Alonso-del-Arte/kepler-star/README.md

 > online in a matter of minutes.
 (Watters, 2015, p.
 6)

 And yet most people, even those who actually believe in astrology, focus entirely on the Sun signs.
+Horoscopes in the newspapers seldom mention the current positions of the planets, and one is left to wonder if the author of the horoscope was actually trying to make predictions based on the positions of the planets or was simply coming up with predictions out of thin air.

 Astrology is frequently met with automatic, thoughtless skepticism.
 It's one thing to make logical arguments based on the claims posited by astrology.
 But